alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ---

-It’s a criminal offence to export any energy related goods, technologies and services without a licence that are subject to EU sanctions against Russia.
+It’s a criminal offence to export any energy related goods and services without a licence that are subject to EU sanctions against Russia.

 ##Goods and services you can’t export
-There’s a complete ban on exporting energy related goods, technologies or services for use in:
+There’s a complete ban on exporting energy related goods or services for use in:

 - oil exploration or production in waters deeper than 150 metres in the offshore area north of the Arctic Circle
 - shale fracking

-Download a full list of [restricted goods, services and technologies](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ%3AJOL_2014_229_R_0001#d1e32-9-1)
+Download a full list of [restricted goods and services and](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ%3AJOL_2014_229_R_0001#d1e32-9-1)

 ##Apply for an export licence